akbism/MGTDetector/GPT/README.md

 Keep all data (text files or csv files) in respective folders inside the GPT folder.

 Then run the scripts as per the below sequence:

+- 0_prepare_data.ipynb
+This script will preprocess the text files and prepare a dataframe for model input.

 - 1_detectGPT_and_GPTZero.ipynb
 This should provide the DetectGPT, GPTZero labels, probability and several scores including perplexity, perplexity per line, burstiness etc.